ckchew8/getting_and_cleaning_data/README.md

 ## 1. Code Philosopy:
 The philosophy when coding this assignment is that the code should be minimalist.
 This means:
-1) Code should only minimal libraries/packages.
+1) Code should use only minimal libraries/packages.
 2) Convenience and independence of code execution without having to rely on package availability in a cross platform scenario.
 3) Automate the code with minimal human interaction needed.
 Basically, sit back, hit run and view the outcome:)